-Sony: Sony has a 1 year warranty on all their headphones.
-For any issues with the product you drop off the product at the service center or ring up the customer care for assistance.
-Headphone replacement under warranty is valid only if the product is purchased from the following authorized sellers given below here.
+Sony has a 1-year warranty on all their headphones.
+For any issues with the product you drop off the product at the service centre or ring up the customer care for assistance.
+Headphone replacement under warranty is valid only if the product is purchased from the following authorized sellers listed here.
 Make sure you check this list before you buy.
 If the product is brought from a different seller, the warranty will not be respected.

-Motorola headphones have a 1 year warranty.
+Motorola headphones have a 1-year warranty.
 The invoice or bill copy is the warranty card.
 They have only one office in Delhi.
-You can ship the product to their service center along with the invoice copy and the reference address.
+You can ship the product to their service centre along with the invoice copy and the reference address.
 If the product is found to be faulty, the replaced product will be sent to the customer.
 We found that they do not offer any services post warranty.

-If you are buying the Moto, then you should contact this company - Shyam telecom Ltd, Naraina, Delhi.
+If you are buying a Moto headphone, then you should contact this company - Shyam telecom Ltd, Naraina, Delhi.
 When we spoke to them last we found that the number you must call is 9136008800.
-If the number doesn't go through email the above mentioned address.
+If the number doesn't go through email the above-mentioned address.